PyO3/pyo3/guide/src/class/protocols.md

 Usually, an implementation of `__traverse__` should do nothing but calls to `visit.call`.
 Most importantly, safe access to the interpreter is prohibited inside implementations of `__traverse__`, i.e. `Python::attach` will panic.

+> [!NOTE]
-> Note: these methods are part of the C API, PyPy does not necessarily honor them.
+> These methods are part of the C API, PyPy does not necessarily honor them.
 If you are building for PyPy you should measure memory consumption to make sure you do not have runaway memory growth.
 See [this issue on the PyPy bug tracker](https://github.com/pypy/pypy/issues/3848).

 [`PySequence`]: {{#PYO3_DOCS_URL}}/pyo3/types/struct.PySequence.html
 <!-- rumdl-disable-next-line MD053 - false positive -->